kcartlidge/migratable/README.md

         down.sql
 ```

-In each case above, the subfolder name is preceeded by the version sequence.
+The folder name starts with the version sequence and is followed by the description.
-The ```up.sql``` file would contain the SQL needed to "Create accounts".
+Inside each folder, the ```up.sql``` file would contain the SQL needed to progress to that version.
-The ```down.sql``` file would contain the SQL needed to reverse that action.
+The ```down.sql``` file would contain the SQL needed to drop down from this version to the one below.

 You must start at version one and you cannot omit a version in the sequence.
 You may also not have duplicate version numbers.

+## How it works

+There are either 2 or 3 components:

+* Migrator - what your code should interact with to load/perform migrations
+* Provider - a utility package to support a particular database technology
+* Notifier - an optional class that can be sent progress messages

+You follow this process:

+* Create a Provider instance for your database
+* Create a Migrator and pass in your Provider
+* Optionally create a Notifier and pass that to the Migrator
+* Ask your Migrator to load your migrations
+* Ask your Migrator to manage your current version

+That final stage will result in your up/down SQL statements being issued as needed to transition from your current database version to your target one.

+By default, this is supported by an automatically created/updated ```MigratableVersion``` table.
+It does, however, depend on the particular Provider.

 ---